 Post-Singularity Interface: A Falsifiable Claim

-If economic selection continues to favour frictionless prediction, the dominant interface after the singularity will be a closed-loop cortical implant that negotiates goals at sub-second latency.
-By 2045 at least fifty percent of global knowledge-work hours will be mediated through such implants, rendering external screens optional for that cohort.
-This claim is testable: track the proportion of professional tasks completed without eye-visible interfaces and measure cortical bandwidth per user.
-Should either metric fall short, the hypothesis is falsified and the economic thesis must be revised.
+If economic selection keeps favoring frictionless prediction, the dominant interface after the singularity will be a closed-loop cortical implant negotiating goals at sub-second latency.
+Here's a number to argue with: by 2045, at least fifty percent of global knowledge-work hours will be mediated through such implants, with external screens becoming optional for that cohort.